ilostat/Rilostat/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

+* fixed LICENCE COPYRIGHT

+## Resubmission
+This is a resubmission.
+In this version I have:

 * Remove VignetteBuilder as no vignette.
 * Use canonical URL for CRAN packages.
 * Title field in title case, remove redundance 'Tools for'.